CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 Now, the time has *finally* come for us to venture back into our client-side!

-Your bare-bones JavaScript application could use some love right now as we finish implementing our feature list!
+Your bare-bones JavaScript application could use some love right now as we finish implementing our user stories!

 Using your knowledge of Fetch API, jQuery, Bootstrap, and more, it's time to implement Create, Update, and Delete functionality on our Posts!